One of the most common questions that gets asked in our Solo Female Travelers community is “Where do you recommend to go for my first solo trip?“.

 Europe’s Nordic countries

-We could separate Sweden, Iceland, Norway, Denmark and Finland but the truth is that they all have several elements in common that make them the perfect destination for solo female travelers and come highly recommended by solo female travelers.
+We could separate Sweden, Iceland, Norway, Denmark and Finland but the truth is that they all have several elements in common that make top places to travel alone as a woman and come highly recommended by solo female travelers.

 Europe’s Nordic countries all rank at the top for gender equality, for female rights and for the rights of minorities.
 Iceland tops the ranking for gender equality followed by Norway, Finland and Sweden which also tops the ranking for the rights of LGBTQ+.